Dental Implants in Austin, TX

 Why should you choose Hill Country Oral Surgery for your dental implants?

-- Advanced Tech Available In-Office- We have some of the latest dental implant technology available including 3D X-ray, guided implant surgery, and 3D printing.
-Since we have the equipment available and operate it ourselves, we have more control over the implant process, essential for avoiding delays and improving patient outcomes.
+- Advanced Tech Available In-Office – We have some of the latest dental implant technology available including 3D X-ray, guided implant surgery, and 3D printing.
+Since we have the equipment available and operate it ourselves, we have more control over the implant process, which is essential for avoiding delays and improving patient outcomes.

-- Skilled Oral Surgeons- Our oral surgeons, Dr. Rasmussen and Dr. Cavaretta are highly trained and experienced.
+- Skilled Oral Surgeons – Our oral surgeons, Rasmussen and Cavaretta, are highly trained and experienced.
 Dr. Cavaretta is double board-certified, holding board certifications from the American Board of Oral and Maxillofacial Surgery as well as the American Board of Oral Implantology/Implant Dentistry.
 To obtain these certifications, he received advanced training in dental implant theory, technology, and training.

 How long does it take to complete the dental implant process?